JSegundo/blog/outstatic/content/posts/a-framework-to-securely-vibe-code.md

 - when approaching complex tasks such as a feature implementation / big refactor, ask to break it into tasks. 'independently testable steps' so you can test one by one instead of generating 200 new lines of code trough 6 files and having no idea why is not working. \
   when doing this, you should literally prompt to NOT GENERATE ANY CODE!

+- validate with other LLMs! ask the same question, or validate an answer with other LLMs

 - ask to generate MD documents about implementation plans, whats been implemented already, and guidelines / folder structure, etc. you can later feed other chats with this docs as context.

 - get at least 3 possible solutions for your problem. then ask the llm to compare them considering whats important in your project. (if you follow some specific architecture, design patterns.. or simply to always aim to follow SOLID principles, otherwise you can end up with repeated logic trough your codebase)